timescale/docs/cloud/services/create-a-service.md

 ---
-title: Create a service
+title: Create a TimescaleDB service
-excerpt: Create a service in Timescale Cloud
+excerpt: Create a TimecaleDB service in Timescale Cloud
 product: cloud
 keywords: [services, create, installation]
 ---

-# Create a service
+# Create a TimescaleDB service

 Timescale Cloud is a hosted, cloud-native TimescaleDB service that allows you to quickly spin up new TimescaleDB instances.
 You can